Simulation and Econometric Models for Probabilistic Forecasting and Risk

 Monte Carlo simulation continues to be the preferred tool for stress testing a business under risk.
 Simulation is experiencing a renewed interest by effective decision makers, due to the perception of increased risk in business and the widespread availability of computers.
 The power of Excel can be extended to develop and use Monte Carlo simulation models for making better business and policy decisions.

-Simulation and Econometric Models for Probabilistic Forecasting and Risk Analysis is a three day workshop designed to teach analysts, who are familiar with Excel and basic statistics, how to develop probabilistic forecasts, (b) simulate multivariate probability distributions, (c)develop a business model in Excel, (d) how to incorporate risk and probabilistic forecasts into business models to analyze alternative risky scenarios, and (e) how to use the risk ranking tools included in Simetar to rank risky scenarios.
-Dr. Richardson uses in-class examples so the participants can gain valuable hands-on experience analyzing data, estimating parameters for probability distributions, simulating random variables, building and validating simulation models, and ranking risky alternatives using state-of-the-arts decision analysis techniques.
+Simulation and Econometric Models for Probabilistic Forecasting and Risk Analysis is a three day workshop designed to teach analysts, who are familiar with Excel and basic statistics, (a) how to develop probabilistic forecasts, (b) simulate multivariate probability distributions, (c)develop a business model in Excel, (d) how to incorporate risk and probabilistic forecasts into business models to analyze alternative risky scenarios, and (e) how to use the risk ranking tools included in Simetar to rank risky scenarios.
+Dr. Richardson uses more than a dozen in-class exercises so the participants can gain valuable hands-on experience analyzing data, estimating parameters for probability distributions, simulating random variables, building and validating simulation models, and ranking risky alternatives using state-of-the-arts decision analysis techniques.

 Dr. Richardson and his associates are in high demand to teach simulation modeling workshops to risk analysts around the world, teaching more than 30 workshops in the past 10 years.
 Past participants are applying their new risk analysis skills at government agencies, universities, research centers, consulting firms, and private businesses around the world.

-The registration fee for the Workshop is $1,450 and includes a Single User License for Simetar 2011.
-The registration fee for owners of a Simetar 2011 license is $1,050.
-A free upgrade to Simetar 2016 will be provided to all registrants.
+The registration fee for the Workshop is $1,450 and includes a Single User License for Simetar 2016.
+The registration fee for owners of a Simetar 2016 license is $1,050.

 College Station is about 90 miles from the Austin, Texas airport and about 90 miles from the Houston Intercontinental airport.
 All major airlines service the Austin and Houston airports.
-No commercial van or bus services are available between College Station and then Austin airpot and the Houston Intercontinental airport -- Ground Shuttle 855-303-4415 is their phone number.
+A commercial van is available between College Station and then Austin airpot and the Houston Intercontinental airport -- Ground Shuttle 855-303-4415 is their phone number.